sahajpatel008/sahajpatel008/README.md

 - 👋 Hi, I’m @sahajpatel008
-- 👀 I’m interested in Software Development and Machine Learning
+- 👀 I’m interested in Software Development.
 - 🌱 I’m currently learning DL
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me : https://www.linkedin.com/in/sahajpatel008/